bockmancheung/bockmancheung.github.io/_pages/about.md

 Background
 ------
-As you can already guess from my romanticized Cantonese first name （張博旻 romnatized to Cheung Bock Man）, I am from Hong Kong, and I spent my first 17 years of life there.
+As you can already guess from my Romanized Cantonese first name （張博旻 romnatized to Cheung Bock Man）, I am from Hong Kong, and I spent my first 17 years of life there.
 It is a place that combines Chinese and Western culture, and its beauty lies not only in the breathtaking skylines, but also in the fact that there is so much to discover on just one street and building.
 I can speak Cantonese, English and Mandarin in a native level, and I am open to everyone who wants to practice Chinese!

 Mathematics
 ------